 Rovers All-American Concert

 Traditionally held on the second weekend in June for all LVC alumni, events during this weekend recognize milestone class reunions and those of special interest groups.
 Activities are planned to celebrate the Lebanon Valley College experience.
-They include an awards ceremony to honor outstanding alumni, a clambake, campus tours, reunion class dinners, and various cultural and athletic events.
+They include an awards ceremony to honor outstanding alumni, a clambake, campus tours, reunion class dinners, and various cultural events.

 All Sports Banquet